kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 * [Jade](http://jade-lang.com/ "Review the Jade HTML template engine") was used for HTML5 pre-processing.
 * [LESS](http://lesscss.org/ "Review the LESS pre-processor") was used for CSS pre-processing.
 * [CoffeeScript](http://coffeescript.org/ "Review the CoffeeScript JS pre-processor") was used for JavaScript pre-processing.
-* I used the core CSS file that comes with [Twitter Bootstrap](http://getbootstrap.com/ "Review Twitter Bootstrap") because it I'm very productive while while using it to build a responsive web design.
+* I used the core CSS file that comes with [Twitter Bootstrap](http://getbootstrap.com/ "Review Twitter Bootstrap") because it I'm very productive when using it to build a responsive web design.
 * [Bower](http://bower.io/ "Review the Bower web package manager") was used to manage browser-level dependencies via a `bower.json` file.
 * [npm](https://www.npmjs.com/ "Review the npm package manager for Node") was used to manage development-level dependencies via a `package.json` file.
-* [Grunt](http://gruntjs.com/ "Review the Grunt task runner") and [Gulp](http://gulpjs.com/ "Review the Gulp build system") were used to automate tasks related to the things above, including building out the final page.
+* [Grunt](http://gruntjs.com/ "Review the Grunt task runner") and [Gulp](http://gulpjs.com/ "Review the Gulp build system") were used to automate various project tasks, especially build-out of the final page.

-I was REALLY comfortable with these tools when I started this project.
-I had used them a lot previously and knew how to get them to work as a team inside my dev environment.
+I had hit a serious comfort zone with the tools well in advance of starting this project.
+I had used all of them before and knew how to get them to work as a team inside my dev environment.

-This was especially true of the CSS processing, which was (mostly) powered by Gulp.
-Gulp let me create an efficient process for generating a single, production-ready CSS file...linting it, minifying it, etc.
+This was especially true of the CSS processing, which was powered by Gulp...mostly.
+Gulp let me create an efficient process for generating a single, production-ready CSS file...linting it, minifying it, concatenating it, etc.

 I actually hit a point where I felt compelled to tweet this...

 <blockquote class="twitter-tweet" lang="en" style="margin: 0 auto;"><p>Got my Gulp CSS build-out process working EXACTLY the way I want it to…only took 3 weeks.</p>&mdash; kai gittens (@kaidez) <a href="https://twitter.com/kaidez/status/529054310379053056">November 2, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-There was a rush to launch this project and as a result, things were launched when the code was "good enough," but "not as good as it could've been."
-It was obvious that some things needed refactoring.
+There was a rush to launch this project and as a result, it launched when the code was "good enough," but "not as good as it could've been."
+Some things clearly needed refactoring.

 There was no time to refactor it during work hours due to other projects on my team's plate, so I decided to refactor the bad code parts on my own time.
 And since I had already used these tools to create a productive dev environment for the actual project, I decide to reuse the same tooling/environment setup for the refactor.

 <a name="the-problem"></a>
 ## The Problem
-Recreating this setup was a pain in the a**.
-Since I was only refactoring parts of the site code and not the whole site itself, the tooling need to be adjusted in some spots.
+Recreating this setup was a pain in the a$$.
+Since I was only refactoring *parts* of the site code and not the *entire site*, the tooling need to be adjusted in some spots.

 For example: I didn't need all the dependencies listed in the `package.json` and `bower.json` files.
 I just needed the ones related to the code pieces I was refactoring, so I had to spend some time removing unneeded dependencies.

-OK...that was more of an inconvenience than a pain in the a**.
+OK...that was more of an inconvenience than a pain in the a$$.
 But setting up the CSS build process again?
 That sucked.

 Again, I'm a fan of how well Bootstrap does responsive web design and based my LESS setup around that.
 My `.less` files were named based on Bootstraps's pre-defined set of media queries.